Home > Experiences & Adventures > 8 Flowers Fields to Get Lost in This Summer

-By Cheryl Rodewig on August 11, 2021
+By Cheryl Rodewig on July 10, 2023

-Flower field overlooking the mountains at glacier national park
+Flower field overlooking the mountains at glacier national park are among the most instagram-worthy places in the United States.

 iStock/HaizhanZheng

-It’s not just for Instagram.
+However, it’s not just for Instagram.
 There’s something magical about wandering through a field of flowers.
 Clearly, all is right with the world when hundreds of bright blooms are nodding at your ankles — or above your head, as the case may be.

 If you think you missed springtime’s floral beauty, don’t fret.
-These gorgeous summer flower fields are ready and waiting.
+These gorgeous flower fields are ready and waiting.

 1. Fragrant Isle Lavender Farm & Shop